Eugenie Bouchard: 2015: Out of form, concussion at US Open

 Her losing streak continued when she lost in the first round to Yaroslava Shvedova at the Rosmalen Open as a wildcard entry and top seed, then in the second round of the Birmingham Classic yet again to Mladenovic after getting bagelled in the third set, having received a first-round bye.
 Bouchard won her first match on grass defeating Alison Riske in the second round in Eastbourne.
 However, she was forced to retire against eventual champion, Belinda Bencic, in round three with an abdominal injury.
 Bouchard next headed to Wimbledon as the defending finalist and the 12th seed.
-She was taken down in straight sets by qualifier Duan Yingying in the opening round, her second consecutive first-round loss at a Grand Slam event.
+She was taken down in straight sets by qualifier Duan Yingying in the opening round, her second consecutive first-round loss at a major event.
 This loss would push her down to No. 26, her first time out of the top 20 since her semifinal appearance at the 2014 Australian Open.
 After just six months, Sumyk was fired by Bouchard as coach.

 At the Rogers Cup in August, her first tournament in more than a month, Bouchard was again defeated by eventual champion, Belinda Bencic, in the first round.
 At the Western & Southern Open the next week, she progressed to the second round over Kateryna Bondarenko in two tie-breaks, her first match win since June, but was immediately eliminated by eventual semifinalist Elina Svitolina.
 In New Haven, Bouchard was defeated easily in the first round by Roberta Vinci.

 At the US Open, Bouchard defeated Alison Riske and Polona Hercog in the first and second round, respectively, which became her first back-to-back wins since March at the Indian Wells Open.
 In the third round, Bouchard defeated Dominika Cibulková in three-sets to reach the second week at the US Open for the second straight year.
 The tournament was seen as Bouchard's return to form, as she was also advancing in the doubles and mixed doubles.
 Bouchard was scheduled to play Roberta Vinci in the fourth round, but was forced to withdraw due to a concussion, an injury she suffered after slipping and falling in the locker room.
 A subsequent lawsuit was filed against the United States Tennis Association (USTA), with the parties reaching settlement in 2018.
 Bouchard withdrew from other tournaments, citing effects from the concussion and she played only one match for the remainder of 2015.
 That match was against Andrea Petkovic at the 2015 China Open, a match Bouchard retired from in the second set due to dizziness.